 We have the privilege of watching God’s plan for the Jews beautifully unfold in these scenes.
 They had fasted and prayed for an audience with the king and now they had it in Esther.

 The king and Haman attended Esther’s banquet.
 But, rather than reveal her request, she invited them to a second banquet.
 I’m sure this second invitation both confused and intrigued the king.

 The text doesn’t tell us why she held back her request at the first banquet, but the next chapter will make it abundantly clear.
 It concerns God’s providence.
 Our lives, and the history of the nations of the world, rest in His hands alone.
 He is the One who is sovereign over all things in heaven and on earth.
 The One who has a good and perfect plan and who unconditionally and lavishly loves and cares for His people.

 Esther trusted and waited on God, trusting His plan.
 She willingly risked her life for the sake of something greater.
 And God rewarded her and her people exceedingly, abundantly above what she could have ever imagined.

 Friend, if we never take the risk, never trust and wait on God to step out of our comfort zones, we will never know the fullness of the riches and blessings God has waiting for us.
 Esther’s story gives us the courage to take the risk because God will be with us and give us the grace and courage we need.

 Prayer: Father, thank You for this day in Esther’s life.
 This day that encourages me to step out of my comfort zone and trust You in the wait.
 This day that shows me You work and prepare me in my wait.
 If You are calling me to step outside my comfort zone, help me take the risk, wait patiently and trust You every step of the way.
 In Jesus’ name, amen.

 Esther 5 picks up at the end of Esther’s three-day fast.
-Her decision to fast and...
+Her decision to fast and pray for...
 Read More

 Download the First 5 app to get the full experience